corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/generating-a-node.md

         }
         webPort  10011
         h2Port   10012
-        cordapps = ["$corda_release_distribution:corda-finance:$corda_release_version"]
         // Grants user1 the ability to start the MyFlow flow. rpcUsers = [[ user: "user1", "password": "test", "permissions": ["StartFlow.net.corda.flows.MyFlow"]]]
     }
 }
 ```
-Ensure Corda Enterprise binaries are available on your machine as described in Getting Set Up.

 Running this task will create three nodes in the `build/nodes` folder: